sedp-mis/base-grid-query/README.md

 Abstraction for grid query.

-This package is deprecated.
+This package is moved to a new repository.
 Please use [ajcastro/searchable](https://github.com/ajcastro/searchable).